albert-meneau/serverless-template/README.md

 ## Usage
 1. Make sure you have Serverless framewrok v1.6 or greater installed. ([How to install?](https://serverless.com/framework/docs/providers/aws/guide/installation/))
-2. Run `sls install --url https://github.com/VEVO/serverless-template --name my-service-name`.
-Use the actual service name instead of `my-service-name`
+2. Run `sls install --url https://github.com/VEVO/serverless-template --name <my-service-name>`.

-This will create an empty project.
-You can then make changes and deploy your service.
+Don't forget to use your actual service name instead of `<my-service-name>`.
+This will create an empty project for you.
-The first thing you want to do is finding and replacing all `my-service-name` occurrences with your actual service name.
+3. `cd my-service-name` and replace all `my-service-name` occurrences in code with your actual service name.
+4. Done!
+You can now make changes and deploy your service.

 ### Deploy and test your newly created service: